hashicorp/terraform-plugin-codegen-openapi/DESIGN.md

     - Will attempt to use `application/json` content-type first.
 If not found, will grab the first available content-type with a schema (alphabetical order)
 4. `read` operation: [parameters](https://spec.openapis.org/oas/v3.1.0#parameterObject)
     - The generator will merge all `query` and `path` parameters to the root of the schema.
+    - The generator will consider as parameters the ones in the [OAS Path Item](https://spec.openapis.org/oas/v3.1.0#path-item-object) and the ones in the [OAS Operation](https://spec.openapis.org/oas/v3.1.0#operation-object), merged based on the rules in the specification

 All schemas found will be deep merged together, with the `requestBody` schema from the `create` operation being the **main schema** that the others will be merged on top.
 The deep merge has the following characteristics: